-A volume configured with a software mirror on the alternate client replicates a volume that is on the primary client.
-When the backup starts, the replication is suspended and the software mirror is split from the replicating volume to form a snapshot on the alternate client.
-The snapshot is mounted on the alternate client and is used to complete the backup.
-After the backup, the snapshot volume is unmounted.
-The mirror is resynchronized with the replicating volume, and the replication is resumed.
+A volume that is configured with a software mirror on the alternate client replicates a volume that is on the primary client.
+When the backup starts, the replication is suspended.
+The software mirror is split from the replicating volume to form a snapshot on the alternate client.
+The snapshot is mounted on the alternate client